Following prioritisation by the multidisciplinary Bedford Borough Alcohol Steering Group, the following actions were agreed as priorities:

-DeMartini, K, Palmer, R, Leeman, R, Corbin, W, Toll, B, Fucito, L, & O'Malley, S 2012, 'Drinking Less and Drinking Smarter: Direct and Indirect Protective Strategies in Young Adults' in journal Psychology Of Addictive Behaviours, pp 1-12
+DeMartini, K, Palmer, R, Leeman, R, Corbin, W, Toll, B, Fucito, L and O'Malley, S 2012, 'Drinking Less and Drinking Smarter: Direct and Indirect Protective Strategies in Young Adults' in journal Psychology Of Addictive Behaviours, pp 1-12

 Department of Health (2007) Tackling health inequalities: 2007 status report on the Programme of Action.
 London: The Department.

-Department of Health. & National Treatment Agency for Substance Misuse (2012) Statistics from the National Drug Treatment Monitoring System – Statistics relating to young people England, 1 April 2011 – 31 March 2012.
+Department of Health and National Treatment Agency for Substance Misuse (2012) Statistics from the National Drug Treatment Monitoring System – Statistics relating to young people England, 1 April 2011 – 31 March 2012.
 Manchester: National Drug Evidence Centre.